CobaltFusion/DebugVision/README.md

 > The go-to tool for understanding software behavior visually.

-Not just for experts?but for _any developer who wants clarity_.
+Not just for experts but for _any developer who wants clarity_.

 ---